rysavy-ondrej/Netfox.NDX/Ndx.Tools.Export/RocksDbFormat.md

 * *uri* - null terminated string containing URI of the PCAP.
 Usually, relative URI is used.
 * *md5signature* - (optional) hash value of the PCAP computed using MD5 algorithm.
 * *shasignature* - (optional) hash value of the PCAP computed using SHA algorithm.
-* *ingestedOn* - date and time when the PCAP file was processed and stored in DB.
+* *ingestedOn* - UNIX timestamp when the PCAP file was processed and stored in DB.

 PCAP column family is mapping from pcap id to pcap data: